Nilius647/CPU-Project-Parallax/v2/isa.md

 occupy `0x00`–`0x0E` in the same order the ALU selects them, so `opcode[3:0]` drives the function input directly with no decoding.

-`PSM` / `PLM` place a 4-bit port field in nibble 1, followed by the 16-bit address. `PSR` / `PLR` use two 4-bit fields: register in nibble 1, port in nibble 2.
+`PSM` / `PLM` place a 4-bit port field in nibble 1, followed by the address.
+`PSR` / `PLR` leave nibble 1 empty and use two 4-bit fields: register in nibble 2, port in nibble 3.

 Input and output ports are separate spaces — `IN[3]` and `OUT[3]` are different physical ports.